Kevin Andrew Collins: Search

-Prior to Amber Alerts, television news and print media were the only way to inform the general public of a child's disappearance.
+Prior to Amber alerts, broadcast and print media were the only way to inform the general public of a child's disappearance.
 Following the evening of Kevin's disappearance, posters with his picture were distributed and displayed on telephone poles and storefront windows around San Francisco.
 Notably, a missing poster featuring Collins inadvertently appeared in the 1984 film The Terminator, which was filmed and set in California.
 It can be seen pinned to a board on the left of the screen as Paul Winfield's character is shot by the titular antagonist during the police station shootout.
 The poster also appears in the 1984 movie A Nightmare on Elm Street during a scene in a police station.

 In the days that passed, billboards, milk cartons, and national magazine covers showing Kevin's picture circulated nationwide as the country searched for the boy.
 This, along with the development of a 1983 television movie about the kidnapping and murder of Adam Walsh, helped spark nationwide interest in the plight of missing children.
 Parents were educated on how to better protect their children from stranger abductions and law enforcement officials learned how to better coordinate their response to child abductions.

 Aftermath

 The strain of Kevin's disappearance and the search for their son eventually led David and Ann Collins to divorce.
 On November 14, 2005, a purported identity thief pleaded guilty to stealing Kevin's name when applying for a passport in his name.
 Thinking that the case was too old for anybody to remember, he applied using the name "Kevin Andrew Collins" and provided falsified documentation to obtain a passport.
-A state department employee who was processing the paperwork remembered the Kevin Collins abduction and alerted authorities.
+A State Department employee who was processing the paperwork remembered the Kevin Collins abduction and alerted authorities.

 On January 29, 2013, police served a search warrant on a house in the 1100 block of Masonic Avenue.
 The concrete floor was removed after cadaver dogs indicated the possible presence of remains.
 It was reported, however, that preliminary reports indicated the remains to be from an animal, not a human.
 One month later, the National Center for Missing and Exploited Children released an age-enhanced image to show what Kevin may look like at 39.